rdegges/okta.github.io/hugo/content/blog/why-are-webhooks-better-than-serverless-extensibility.md

 ---
 layout: blog_post
+title: 'Why Are Webhooks Better Than Serverless Extensibility?'
 author: rdegges
 date: 2017-10-11T00:00:00Z
-description: Serverless is becoming a popular pattern in the web development world--but it isn't all sunshine and rainbows.
+description: "Serverless is becoming a popular pattern in the web development world--but it isn't all sunshine and rainbows.
 There's a lot of benefits to be had by simply using webhooks.
-In this article I'll show you why webhooks > serverless.
+In this article I'll show you why webhooks > serverless."
-tags:
-- webhooks
-- serverless
-- lambda
-- business
-- saas
-title: Why Are Webhooks Better Than Serverless Extensibility?
+tags: [webhooks, serverless, lambda, business, saas]
 tweets:
-- Serverless?
-Bah humbug!
+    - "Serverless?
+Bah humbug!"
-- 'Webhooks vs Serverless: A never-ending debate!'
+    - "Webhooks vs Serverless: A never-ending debate!"
 ---

 When you’ve built a successful software-as-a-service product, you tend to run into interesting technical (and business) questions.
 My favorite question is: